jhoek/UncommonSense.CBreeze/README.md

 ## To dos and Roadmap
 - Pester tests for PowerShell functions
-- Implement Add-CBreezeStatisticsPage (FlowFilters, FlowFields, page action).
-When calling Add-CBreezeMasterEntityType, it's too soon to create the statistics page, because we don't have any FlowFields/FlowFilters yet.
 - Automation: make dynamic parameters protected fields instead of properties; combine declaration with initialization
 - Eliminate types derived from e.g. NullableValueProperty; use NullableValueProperty<T> directly
 - See https://gist.github.com/jhoek/059f1bafe28d1ee24cb8.
 - A pattern for adding dimension support
-- PowerShell pattern for Journal entity types
 - Leave reading and writing to model.dll

 ## Known issues